situmtech/situm-sdk-js/README.md

 ## Getting Started

 The SITUM SDK JS is Javascript library to create web applications using the REST API from Situm.
 This will allow you to fetch geospacial information and create your own js-based applications.
-We aim to make it easy to use for you and to keep your focus on creating your bussiness logic over our services.
+We aim to make it easy to use for you and to keep your focus on creating your business logic over our services.

 The best way to get started is to navigate through the Situm SDK JS documentation site: